 In the U.S., legally, a gift card must be valid for at least five years.
-However, always check the terms and conditions, as some retailers charge dormancy fees on a monthly basis if the card is not used within the first twelve months.
+However, always check the terms and conditions, as some retailers charge dormancy fees every month if the card is not used within the first twelve months.

 How do you check a gift card balance?

-How you check the balance of a gift card will vary depending on where it is from.
-Generally, you can get a cashier to scan it in-store or, if it was an online purchase, you can log into the website and insert the card code or your log-in details.
+How you check the balance of a gift card will vary depending on the brand or retailer.
+Generally, you can get a cashier to scan it in-store, or if it was an online purchase, you can log into the website and insert the card code or your log-in details.

 Can you buy gift cards with a credit card?

-In most cases, absolutely!
-Sometimes you might want to do this to earn rewards or cash back from the purchase (although this isn't possible in all cases).
-Some retailers, however, might limit the number of gift cards you can purchase at one time on a credit card and, occasionally, buying cards in store may only be possible by cash or debit card payment.
+Yes, in most cases.
+Sometimes you might want to do this to earn rewards or get cash back from the purchase (although this isn't possible in all cases).
+Some retailers, however, might limit the number of gift cards you can purchase at one time on a credit card, and, occasionally, buying cards in-store may only be possible by cash or debit card payment.

 Why Trust The Spruce?

-This roundup was written by Patrice J. Williams.
+This round-up was written by Patrice J. Williams.
 She has contributed gift guides to The Spruce since 2020.
 She loves helping her friends and family find unique, thoughtful, and wallet-friendly presents.
-In addition to her work for The Spruce, she writes commerce articles, including product suggestions and reviews, for other outlets as well as appearing on air for The Today Show, WEtv, and she was the Savvy Shopper reporter for WPIX in New York City.
+In addition to her work for The Spruce, she writes commerce articles, including product suggestions and reviews, for other outlets and appears on-air for "Today" and WE tv.
+She was the Savvy Shopper reporter for WPIX in New York City.
 Additional research for this article comes from Gemma Johnstone, a freelance writer and editor with several years of experience covering various lifestyle topics.